This past weekend was the opening day at the Omaha Farmers Market.

 Seriously, you’ve got to try these for yourself.
 They’re so dangerously delicious.

-- 1/2 tsp. sugar (can substitute other sweeteners, such as Stevia, if you prefer)
+- 1/2 tsp sugar can substitute other sweeteners if you prefer

-- 3 oz. clear rum (such as Bacardi)
+- 3 ounces clear rum such as Bacardi

-- Top off with club soda to fill glass.
+Fill glass with cubed ice.
+Top off with club soda to fill the glass.